Novel Physics of Escaping Secondary Atmospheres May Shape the Cosmic Shoreline: collisional-radiative Thermostat and Global Ion Outflow

 so for $f_{+}=0.5$ or $1$, the mean molecular weight is $2/3$ or $1/2$ the neutral equivalent.
 We define the local \textit{plasma} escape temperature as the escape temperature when the local ionization fraction is roughly unity:

 As displayed in Figure \ref{fig: thermostat}, the escape temperature for neutral outflow from Earth is approximately \SI{18000}{\kelvin} but for a fully ionized atmosphere only \SI{9000}{\kelvin}.
-This simple derivation captures the principal physics, but ionospheric processes are highly non-linear and this effect could also be enhanced \citep{EarthField}.
-Rocky exoplanet ionospheres are ripe for research.
+This simple derivation captures the principal physics, but ionospheric processes are non-linear and this effect could also be enhanced \citep{EarthField}.